 We joined LawNet on 1st August 2015, an association of over sixty six independent law firms.
 The LawNet team have been supporting independent law firms for over 25 years.

 In October 2016, we were delighted to merge with Docklands Solicitors, a firm established right in the centre of Canary Wharf.
 Docklands Solicitors was established in 2005 to provide bespoke legal expertise to individuals who live and work in the thriving area of “Docklands”.
-Although wholly owned by Whitehead Monckton, Docklands Solicitors will continue to trade under its established name.
-Key members of the Whitehead Monckton team have already transferred to the Docklands office and additional lawyers will meet clients at the London office and attend relevant events when appropriate.
+This merger has widened the geographical scope of Whitehead Monckton's coverage and enabled us to build new relationships and clients.

 Whitehead Monckton is proud to have served the people of Kent for over 235 years and we look forward to continuing to do so long into the future.